Lead Abatement Services

 - coordinate care for children affected by lead poisoning

-It's important to know the signs of lead poisoning in young children, how to identify and then act against lead risks in your home, and know what services are available to property owners and tenants.
+It's important to know what services are available to property owners and tenants.

 To apply for the lead abatement program, please call us directly at (504) 568-8254